top of page

 out of their comfort zone and be introduced to unfamiliar texts, topics, and situations while staying engaged in the learning process.

 Learning how to be challenged and what to do when challenged, can be overwhelming and confusing.
 By promoting discomfort in appropriate, inclusive ways, and with support, deaf students experience a constant sense of self-purpose and well-being.
-By giving deaf students the opportunity to discover how to examine issues in-depth, we create the need to learn how to plan for their future success and cope with the many challenges of growing up.
+By giving deaf students the opportunity to discover how to examine issues in-depth, we create the need to learn how to plan for their future success and navigate the many challenges of growing up.

 • a sense of respect

-• security and safety
+• safety

 • building trust